An introduction guide about the Traditional American Ink or Traditional Tattoo Style

 The pin-up girl is one of the most iconic traditional tattoos in the world.
 Until today, many people still have pin-up girls tattoed on their bodies.
 In WWII, the pin-up girl was popular as sailors, and service members would spend months far from home and away from their wives, girlfriends, and women, in general.

-The soaring American eagle with its wings spread out is a traditional American tattoo seen on the chest and backs of many American soldiers.
+The soaring American eagle with its wings spread out is a traditional American tattoo seen on the chest and back of many American soldiers.
 It also symbolizes freedom, patriotism, and power.
 Other popular animal tattoos depicting traditional American styles include the panther, tiger, lion, swallow, bear, snake, owl, shark, and many others.

 The Bottom Line